GuanpuChen/GuanpuChen.github.io/_pages/about.md

 Bio
 ------
-I am currently a postdoctoral researcher with the School of Electrical Engineering and Computer Science at KTH Royal Institute of Technology, Stockholm, Sweden, with [Prof. Karl Henrik Johansson](https://people.kth.se/~kallej/).
-Before moving to Sweden, I received my Ph.D. from the Academy of Mathematics and Systems Science (AMSS), Chinese Academy of Sciences, Beijing, China, in 2022, supervised by [Prof. Yiguang Hong](https://scholar.google.com/citations?user=QUTN3IwAAAAJ).
-I got my B.Sc. degree from the University of Science and Technology of China (USTC), Anhui, China, in 2017.
+I am currently a postdoctoral researcher at the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden, with [Prof. Karl H. Johansson](https://people.kth.se/~kallej/).
+Before moving to Sweden, I received my Ph.D. from the Academy of Mathematics and Systems Science (AMSS), Chinese Academy of Sciences (CAS), Beijing, China, in 2022, supervised by [Prof. Yiguang Hong](https://scholar.google.com/citations?user=QUTN3IwAAAAJ).
+I got my B.Sc. degree from the University of Science and Technology of China (USTC) in 2017.

 Research Interests
 ------